 ――How can the "money challenge" and the "long-distance challenge" be overcome?

-Kashiwao: "New consumption" shows the potential to increase income through involvement with the community.
-Also, having a living base in a rural area can reduce living costs.
-In this era of 100-year life spans and growing concerns about pensions and other issues, we believe that involvement with the local community is the key to solving income challenges.
+Kashiwao: "New consumption" offers the potential to increase income through engagement with the region.
+Also, by having a base of living in a rural area, living costs can be reduced.
+In an era of 100-year lifespans, with growing anxiety about issues like the pension system, I believe that connecting with regions is the key to solving income-related challenges.

-Combining information and communication technology (IT) with tourism stays is key to solving the "long-distance challenge."
-The Corona Disaster has popularized online conferencing, but it has also reaffirmed the importance of meeting in person.
-Last year, we conducted a demonstration experiment connecting Shibuya and Obihiro using "Window," a telepresence system developed by Sony.
-Using this technology, we are developing a program to encourage people from Tokyo to visit Tokachi and interact locally.
-HOTEL NUPKA thus serves as a place where people can come together and build deep relationships with the local community.
+To solve the "long-distance challenge," it's important to combine information and communication technology (IT) with tourism-based stays.
+The COVID-19 pandemic made online meetings commonplace, but it also reminded us of the importance of meeting in person.
+Last year, we conducted a demonstration experiment connecting Shibuya and Obihiro using Sony's telepresence system, "Mado" (Window).
+Using this technology, we are developing programs that encourage people from Tokyo to visit Tokachi and promote local interaction.
+HOTEL NUPKA functions as a place where people can gather and build deep relationships with the region in this way.

---What was the impetus for this initiative on "new consumption"?
+――What was the catalyst for this "new consumption" initiative?

 NUPKA Hanare